-Checking account fees are some of the most commonly overlooked costs in personal finances.
-Some checking accounts can cost you a pretty penny to maintain each year, so you could be flushing away a whole paycheck just through your regular transactions.
+Checking account fees are some of the most commonly overlooked costs in banking.
+Some checking accounts can cost a pretty penny to maintain each year, so you could be flushing away a chunk of your paycheck just through your regular transactions.

 A checking account is an essential financial tool, but you don’t have to pay expensive fees to get a good one.
 Here are the best free checking accounts available now:

-Capital One 360 Checking offers a lot, with nothing weighing it down aside from its mediocre APY for low-balance accounts.
-Capital One 360 checking comes with other free perks, including:
+Capital One 360 Checking is a free checking account that offers a lot, with nothing weighing it down aside from its mediocre APY for low-balance accounts.
+Capital One 360 Checking comes with other free perks, including:

 - Free debit card

 - Mobile banking